AerynOS/dotcom/src/content/docs/blog/2025/07/11/Development update: os-tools/index.md

 ## A deeper dive into our os-tools work

 Since their port to Rust, our os-tools have been working well enough.
-However, we are self aware enough to know that our initial porting efforts left room for improvement, both in code quality and in performance.
+However, we are self-aware enough to know that our initial porting efforts left room for improvement, both in code quality and performance.

 The following subsections outline some of the os-tools work we have been doing throughout Q2.